Generic Name: gemifloxacin (JEM i FLOX a sin)

 Fluoroquinolone antibiotics can cause serious or disabling side effects.
-Gemifloxacin should be used only for infections that cannot be treated with a safer antibiotic.
+Factive should be used only for infections that cannot be treated with a safer antibiotic.

-Gemifloxacin may cause swelling or tearing of a tendon, especially if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
+Factive may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
+This effect may be more likely to occur if you are over 60, if you use steroid medication, or if you have had a kidney, heart, or lung transplant.

-To make sure gemifloxacin is safe for you, tell your doctor if you have:
+To make sure Factive is safe for you, tell your doctor if you have ever had:

 tendon problems, arthritis or other joint problems;

 slow heartbeats or other heart rhythm disorder (especially if you take medication to treat it);

 long QT syndrome (in you or a family member);

 liver or kidney disease;

 epilepsy or other seizure disorder;

 a nerve disorder;